write-you-a-scheme-v2/scheme/docs/03_evaluation.md

 data IFunc = IFunc { fn :: [LispVal] -> Eval LispVal }

 ```
-get env, return function w/ applylambda that takes expr and params
-to evaluate lambda, see applyLambda:
-  eval input args in calling env, create new environment with input args bound, eval expr w/ new Environment

 The lambda special form gives our users the ability to create and define functions.
 Variables within those functions, will be lexically scoped, which means they will always have the value they had when they were enclosed within the lambda.
 We will achieve lexically scoped variables by bringing a copy of the `EnvCtx` with us into the `Lambda` data constructor, `Lambda IFunc EnvCtx`.
 When we encounter the lambda special form in eval, we grab the environment, then return the data constructor for `Lambda` along an `IFunc $ applyLambda expr params` and the grabbed environment.
 Looking at `applyLambda`, what we are doing is partially applying the parameters of a function, to return a function that accepts arguments `[LispVal]`, binds them to the atomic values in the parameters, then evaluates the expression passed into `applyLambda` as `expr`.
 Thus, we go from `applyLambda :: LispVal -> [LispVal] -> [LispVal] -> Eval LispVal` to `applyLambda expr params :: [LispVal] -> Eval LispVal` which is the correct type for the type `IFunc`.
 Thus, we can achieve lexical scoping using the `Reader` monad.